d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 estimates $\hat{y}^{(i)}$ and observations $y^{(i)}$
 lead to even larger contributions to the loss, due to the quadratic dependence.
-To measure the quality of a model on the entire dataset, we simply average (or equivalently, sum) the losses on the training set.
+To measure the quality of a model on the entire dataset of $n$ examples, we simply average (or equivalently, sum) the losses on the training set.